Background pattern

 • if you are hypersensitive to quinine.

 This medication may cause a severe decrease in blood sugar levels (hypoglycemia).
-If you notice any of the following symptoms (sweating, trembling, dizziness, irritability, headache, fatigue, hunger) or loss of consciousness, contact your doctor to check your blood sugar levels.
+If you notice any of the following symptoms (sweating, trembling, dizziness, irritability, headache, fatigue, hunger) or loss of consciousness, contact your doctor to check your blood levels.

-Movement disorders (extrapyramidal symptoms) may occur when using this medication (see section 4 “Possible side effects”).
+Movement disorders (extrapyramidal symptoms) (see section 4 “Possible side effects”) may occur when using this medication.

 Children

-Taking Hidroxicloroquina Teva-ratiopharm with other medications
+Taking Hydroxychloroquine Teva-ratiopharm with other medications

 • Medications that are known to affect your heart rhythm.
 This includes medications used for